Extremal functions for real convex bodies: simplices, strips, and ellipses: Abstract

 \section{Abstract}

-We present an explicit method to compute the Siciak-Zaharjuta extremal function of a real convex polytope in terms of supporting simplices and strips.
-The proof of this method makes essential use of extremal ellipses associated to the convex body.
+We present an explicit method to compute the (Siciak-Zaharjuta) extremal function of a real convex polytope in terms of supporting simplices and strips.
+We use this to give a new proof of the existence of extremal ellipses associated to the extremal function of a real convex body.